 Oracle Database is not a typical Windows process.
-On Windows, an Oracle Database instance (threads and memory structures) is a Windows service: a background process registered with the operating system.
+On Windows, an Oracle Database or Automatic Storage Management instance (threads and memory structures) is a Windows service: a background process registered with the operating system.
 The service is started by Windows and requires no user interaction to start.
 This enables the database to open automatically at startup.

-When running multiple Oracle Database instances on Windows, each instance runs its own Windows service with multiple component threads.
+When running multiple Oracle Database or Automatic Storage Management instances on Windows, each instance runs its own Windows service with multiple component threads.
 Each thread may be required for the database to be available, or it may be optional and specific to certain platforms.
 The background processes read and write from various datafiles, depending on your configuration.
 Oracle Database architecture on Windows is illustrated in Figure 1-1.
 Examples of optional and required threads on Windows are listed in Table 1-1.